-Where it may be available to people who have been arrested or convicted, expungement does not happen automatically, and is never guaranteed.
-A person seeking to have an arrest or criminal conviction expunged from their record must usually fill out an application or petition, and submit the paperwork to the criminal court.
+Even when it is an option for people who have been arrested or convicted, expungement does not happen automatically, and it is never guaranteed.
+A person seeking to have an arrest or criminal conviction expunged from their record usually has to fill out a petition or application, and then submit all required paperwork to the criminal court.
 Once they have done that, a judge will review the application and make a decision.
-In most jurisdictions, a fee must be paid in conjunction with the filing of the application.
+In most cases, filing an expungement application also requires paying a fee.

 Expungement Process Basics

 The expungement process can be complicated.
-For example, some jurisdictions require an applicant to deliver (or "serve") papers on district attorneys, while others require the applicant to prepare the legal document (or "Order of Expungement") which will be signed by the judge.
+For example, some jurisdictions require an applicant to deliver (or "serve") papers to district attorneys, while others require the applicant to prepare the legal document (or "Order of Expungement") which will be signed by the judge.
 In some cases, a court hearing is required, after which a judge will decide whether to grant the expungement.
-Also, once you obtain an expungement order, you may need to serve it on different agencies who may also have records related to your arrest or conviction, such as your state's department of corrections.
+Once you obtain an expungement order, you may also need to serve it on different agencies that may also have records related to your arrest or conviction, such as your state's department of corrections.

 Perhaps the hardest part of the process, though, will be obtaining all of the required documents to file with your application.
 Many of these documents can be obtained from the prosecutor's office or from court records, so that's a good place to start.
-Also, there are some jurisdictions that require a formal approval of expungement from the prosecutor's office before it can be considered by the court, which may take some time and effort to obtain.
+Also, some jurisdictions require formal approval of expungement from the prosecutor's office before the expungement can be considered by the court, which may take some time and effort to acquire.

 Examples of State Expungement Applications

-As noted, the expungement process can differ by state and even by county, so there may be specific application forms and requirements for your court.
-You can normally find these forms at your local courthouse or on your court's website.
+As noted, the expungement process can differ by state and even by county, so there may be specific application forms and requirements for your local court system.
+You can normally find these forms at your local courthouse or their website.
 Below are a few examples of what these applications or petitions look like in the various states.